appdev-lessons/photogram-industrial-authorization/content.md

 ## Finding holes

-The project for today is [Photogram Industrial Authorization](https://github.com/appdev-projects/industrial-auth-1).
-Get that project opened in a codespace now.
+The project for today is _Photogram Industrial Authorization_.

 Our industrial-grade application is shaping up, but it's sorely lacking in one area: security.